scaui0/QuizEnchanter/README.md

     They are called `model` and `cli`.
     This is more comfortable than the other option.

-   * The other way is to use `plugin.register_quiz_type(id, name, model, cli)`.
+   * The other way is to use `plugin.register_quiz_type(id, name, model=your_model, cli=your_cli)`.

 ### The Model
 The model is the manager for user input.
-It manages whether the user's answer is right and how many points he got.
+It manages whether the user's answer is correct and how many points they got.

 Methods:
-* `__init__`: It expects one argument: a dict filled with the quiz json data from the quiz file.
+* `__init__`: It expects one argument: a dict filled with the quiz JSON data from the quiz file.
+* `property is_correct`: Returns a tuple of two ints: The reached points and the max points the user could reach.
+  This method shouldn't get user inputs!
   Default is 0, 0.
-* `property is_right`: Returns a tuple of two ints: The reached points and the max points the user could reach.
-  It shouldn't get user inputs!

-If you don't create a model class, the `cli`'s `model` parameter will be a dict, filled with information from the JSON file.
+If you don't create a model class, the `cli`'s `model` parameter will be a dict (actually it's a DictModel, which inherits from dict), filled with information from the JSON file.

 ### The CLI
 The CLI gets input from the user using `print`s and `inputs`s.
-The CLI shouldn't print whether the user's input is right!
+The CLI shouldn't print whether the user's input is correct or false!

 Arguments:
-* `model`: The model, already initialised with the quiz json data.
+* `model`: The model, already initialised with the quiz JSON data.

-Returns a tuple of two ints: The reached points and the max points the user could reach.
+Returns the user's selection.

 After registration, you can use your quiz type in quiz files.